starr-dusT/gitlab-ci/README.md

 where the host tools, folders or credentials are required,
 `image: local` can be used to run the scripts natively.

+For specific purposes, the `image: local:quiet` variant
+can be used to enable the `quiet` option for specific jobs.

 An example usage can be found in the local `Changelog` job: [.gitlab-ci.yml](https://gitlab.com/AdrianDC/gitlabci-local/blob/master/.gitlab-ci.yml)

 ---